Go to the newsletter page and sign up to receive course dates, call for applications and other related programme news.

 This course is only available for students enrolled on Master of Companion Animal Clinical Science.

-You must meet the following criteria to be admitted to this course:
+You must meet the following criteria:

-- Hold a degree in Veterinary Medicine
+- Hold a degree in Veterinary Medicine.

-- Have a minimum of 2 years of relevant job experience from companion animal practice
+- Have a minimum of 2 years of relevant job experience from companion animal practice.

-- Be proficient in English
+- Be proficient in English.

 Read more about admission on the main page of Master of Companion Animal Clinical Science.